BohdanOrlov/iOS-Developer-Roadmap/README.md

 ![Header image](headerImage.png)
 # iOS Developer Roadmap
 Roadmap to becoming an iOS developer in 2018

+## What is it?
+This is a tree-like compilation of topics highly relevant to iOS development.

-## Is it for you?
+## Who is it for?
 The roadmap will be helpul for:

 - anyone who wants to become an iOS developer
-- iOS developers who want to become experts
+- iOS developers who desire to become experts
 - iOS developers who are preparing for interviews and need to brush up knowledge
-- iOS developers who want to compile own set of interview questions
+- iOS developers who need to compile own set of interview questions

-## Why this topics?
+## Why these topics?
-See this article (COMING SOON) explainig selection of topics.
+See [this article](https://medium.com/@borlov/c9a24f413457) explainig selection of topics.

 ## How to use this roadmap
 1. Find a topic you want to study.